mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 !!! info
     The fields in the tenant cannot be changed during project creation steps (if not specified otherwise)

-More in detail, a guide how to compile the tenant:
+More in detail, to compile the tenant, you have to use the following guide:

 * `name` (*required*): the name of the tenant to display in selection list;
 * `tenantId` (*required*): the human readable id of the tenant (e.g. mia-platform).
 It must adhere to this regex: `(^[a-z]+[a-z0-9-]*$)`;